East Gresford, New South Wales: Location

 There are actually two small villages with the name 'Gresford'.
 There is Gresford (or West Gresford) on the Singleton side and East Gresford on the Maitland side.
 It appears that Gresford is the original township, as it is older and the location of the school and local Anglican church.
 But East Gresford is much larger and has the main shopping area.
 It is also home to the Gresford Scorpions Soccer Club.

-The Gresford & District Community Group produces the Gresford News, a monthly four colour production which reports on activities in the district.
+The Gresford & District Community Group publishes the Gresford News, a monthly four-colour production which reports on activities in the district.
 It has a circulation of 800.
 The Community Group is also responsible for the creation of an arboretum featuring endangered and local native trees.
 Now in its third year of development there is increasing interest by groups to visit and learn about these important shrubs and trees.

 East Gresford is close to the Barrington Tops National Park, which includes the highest peak in the Hunter Valley and is a World Heritage site.
 It also snows in the area each winter.

+Park Street in East Gresford is the location for the popular Gresford Billy Cart Derby, the race is typically run annually on Easter Saturday, starting from a ramp beside The Beatty Hotel and finishing at the bottom of the hill beside the East Gresford Showground.
+The event was temporarily put on hiatus during the COVID-19 pandemic outbreak and has since returned.